 - Press the brake pedal on and off several times repeatedly.

-- You should hear a clicking noise by the shifter.
+- You should hear a clicking noise from the shifter.

 If you hear a click in the shifter, but your car still doesn’t come out of Park, you likely have a defective shifter module.